 Interest risk can arise when interest-bearing liabilities are not hedged in terms of maturity or amount by either corresponding assets or derivative instruments.
 The objective is to optimize the net interest result and minimize interest risks.
-The Company has hedged 81.4 % of its total financial liabilities against interest rate changes through fixed interest rate agreements.
+The Group has hedged 81.4 % of its total financial liabilities against interest rate changes through fixed interest rate agreements.

 Variable financial instruments are subject to a cash flow risk with regard to the uncertainty of future interest payments.
 The cash flow risk is measured using a sensitivity analysis.
-The sensitivity analysis assumes a shift in the yield curves for all currencies by +/- 100 basis points as of December 31, 2020.
+The sensitivity analysis assumes a shift in the yield curves for all currencies by +/- 100 basis points as of December 31, 2021.

 The change in interest rate derivatives is recognized in profit or loss using the current market interest at the end of the reporting period.
-If market interest rates had been 100 basis points higher (lower) as of December 31, 2020, consolidated net profit would have been $K \in 43,935$ (previous year: $K \in 0$ ) higher or $K \in 13,448$ (previous year: $K \in 0$ ) lower.
+If market interest rates had been 100 basis points higher (lower) as of December 31, 2021, consolidated net profit would have been K€ 3,167 (previous year: K€ 4,072) higher or K€ 796 (previous year: K€ 255) lower.

-For variable financial liabilities and our financial investments, an interest rate level 100 basis points higher (lower) as of December 31, 2020 would have produced a result lower (higher) by K€ 375 (previous year: K€ 19,283).
-As of December 31, 2020, the exposure to interest rate risk was K€ 37,477 (previous year: K€ 1,928,318).
+For variable financial liabilities and our financial investments, an interest rate level 100 basis points higher (lower) as of December 31, 2021 would have produced a result (higher) lower by $K \in 1,080$ (previous year: $K \in 375$ ).
+As of December 31, 2021, the exposure to interest rate risk was $K \in 108,041$ (previous year: $K \in 37,477$ ).